Topics

 NEXT GATHERING:

 HYBRID Service - Join in person or on Zoom.
-(See Zoom info below.)
+(Zoom info coming soon.)

 Peaceful Presence is sometimes hosted in-person, sometimes by Zoom, and sometimes hybrid (with both options - to join in person or via Zoom).
 Watch for updates!